tommyvo/soraban-engineering-project/README.md

 **How it works:**
 - The user uploads a CSV file via the dashboard UI.
 - The file is sent to the Rails backend, which enqueues a Sidekiq job to process the import in the background.
+- The backend reads the CSV in batches (e.g., 2,000 rows at a time) and enqueues a sub-job for each batch.
-- Each row is parsed, validated, and saved as a transaction.
-Duplicates and malformed rows are handled gracefully.
+- Each batch is validated and imported; errors are collected and aggregated.
-- As transactions are created, ActionCable broadcasts updates so the UI reflects new data in real time.
+- After all batches are processed, the backend broadcasts a single `bulk_refresh` event via ActionCable, prompting the frontend to reload the transaction list.
+- This approach prevents websocket overload and ensures the UI stays in sync, even for very large imports.

 ### Rule Management & Automated Categorization